FuzionView/FV-Docs/source/ticketviewer.rst

    *Identifying Infrastructure*

 If a feature exists nearby or on top of another feature, those features IDs will be listed at the bottom (2).
-Click the Feature IDs to toggle from one feature to another.
+Click a **Feature ID** to toggle from one stacked feature to another.

 Ticket Info
 ------------

-Click the Information icon at the top right to see additional ticket info.
+Click the **Information* icon at the top right to see additional ticket info.

 .. figure:: /_static/TicketInfo1.png
    :alt: The FuzionView Ticket Viewer